andrewrichardson701/Stockbase/README.md

 - Added notifications for adding, removing and moving optics.
 - Updated the notifications table to add the new notifications.
 - Added a type dropdown filter on the cables page.
+- All time/date variable are now in the same format.
+- Any cost input now has a scale to 2 decimal places.

 </details>
 <details>